prashantzzz/Guvi-Swiggy-Assign/README.md

 Also, implemented sort and filter on homepage.
 The cart keeps track of all the items added in local storage.
-Similarly user's login session can also be stored in localhost but due to tie contraint, couldn't do it.
+Similarly user's login session can also be stored in localhost but due to time contraint, couldn't do it.